Lecture 09: Introduction to Two-Way ANOVA

 • Answer: A

-• And this design does not have the dependent (or repeated-measure) components, because “the different sample of students was taken from each semester.”
+• This design does not include within-subject (repeated-measures) components because a different sample of students was taken each semester.

 • Generally, the smaller number of levels comes the first.